Free lacrosse scoreboard with countdown clock

 Jeff Teat

-Jeff Teat has established himself as one of the most complete players in professional lacrosse.
-The 2020 Tewaaraton Award winner from Cornell was the first overall pick in the 2021 PLL draft and has been dominant since arriving in the professional ranks.
+Jeff Teat has established himself as one of the most complete players at the top of the sport.
+The 2020 Tewaaraton Award winner from Cornell was the first overall pick in the 2021 PLL draft and has been dominant since arriving in the top ranks.
 Teat combines exceptional vision, precise passing, ambidextrous shooting, and a high lacrosse IQ into a package that makes him nearly impossible to defend.
 In the NLL, he won Rookie of the Year and has continued to put up elite numbers.
 Teat represents the next generation of dual-sport (field and box) lacrosse excellence.

 Tom Schreiber

 Tom Schreiber is one of the most decorated players in PLL history.
-The Princeton All-American has won multiple PLL MVP awards and championships, establishing himself as the premier two-way midfielder in professional lacrosse.
-Schreiber's combination of face-off ability, transition speed, defensive tenacity, and clutch scoring makes him the prototype of the modern midfielder.
+The Princeton All-American has won multiple PLL MVP awards and championships, establishing himself as the top two-way midfielder in the PLL.
+Schreiber's combination of face-off ability, transition speed, defensive tenacity, and clutch scoring makes him the prototype of the current two-way midfielder.
 His work rate and versatility set the standard for how the position is played at the highest level.

 Izzy Scane